Surrey, England UK

 Club Safeguarding Officers are vital members of the club and key to making an environment safe, welcoming and friendly for everyone to enjoy the game of cricket.

-• Safeguarding Level 2 (online)
+• The new online ECB Safeguarding Level 2 SGL2 (details below)

-These course should be updated every 3 years.
+All courses should be updated every 3 years.

 Club Safeguarding Officers must be over 18 years of age and hold a current ECB issued Enhanced DBS Certificate.

 To enquire about upcoming courses for Club Safeguarding Officers please contact your local County Cricket Board.
-We (The Surey Downs League) have listed further down this page the dates for the ECB Safehands Workshop Face to Face training schedule including dates with Surrey Cricket
+We (The Surrey Downs League) have listed further down this page the dates for the ECB Safehands Workshop Face to Face training schedule including dates with Surrey Cricket

 https://www.surreycricketfoundation.org/safeguarding/safeguarding-officers/